Need help? Get in touch.

 Inner signal layers (can use for planes, but all inner layers must be positive polarity) – only used for multi-layer

 NC Drill File (do not use a drill report or rack definition, this must be an Excellon file)

 The “pcbname” can be anything as the extension is the only important part of the filename.

-Note: the file naming is suggested, but not required.
-You will be prompted to verify the layer for each file you upload, and if the system cannot automatically identify it, you will be able to specify it manually.
+The above file naming format is suggested, but not required.
+If the system cannot automatically identify it, you will be able to specify it manually in the PCB viewer.

 All cutouts and mills are required to be in the board outline gerber file.

 All copper layers should include the board outline.

 The board outline file is required for every PCB and should have an outline of the outer edges of the PCB.
 All drawing outside of this outline on other layers will be cropped.

 The Bill of Material and XYRS data file is used to place parts on the PCB.
 The .XYRS format is a file that combines the Bill of Materials and XYRS data to describes which parts are placed and where their locations are.
 The file should have the extension “.XYRS”.
 The file is tab delimited and should contain the following fields.
 All dimensions shall be in mils for X-Y locations and degrees for rotation.